 3.3 Advance notice and reminders of review

-3.3.1 At least 12 months prior to the first milestone date for an organisational unit review, the Office of the Pro Vice-Chancellor (International and Quality) will provide the relevant Portfolio Manager and Director with:
+3.3.1 At least 12 months prior to the first milestone date for the review, the Office of the Pro Vice-Chancellor (International and Quality) will provide the Portfolio Manager and Director with:

 • written advice of a forthcoming organisational unit review, together with details of the relevant University review personnel and milestone dates

 • copies of the Organisational Unit Reviews policy, associated procedures, and other relevant review support materials

 • a proposal for convening an initial meeting of the relevant University review personnel to plan for and progress the review.

 3.3.2 At least six months prior to the first milestone date for an organisational unit review, the Office of the Pro Vice-Chancellor (International and Quality) will consult the Director to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.

 Review planning meetings involving (as appropriate) the Portfolio Manager, Director or nominee and the review support officer should be held well in advance of the first milestone date for the review, and thereafter as needed, in order to: